Discovery Family: As The Hub/Hub Network (2010–2014)

-Programming and development
+Development

-On April 30, 2009, toy manufacturer and multimedia company Hasbro announced that it would be forming a joint venture with Discovery Communications to re-launch Discovery Kids as a new family-oriented television channel, paying $300 million for 50% ownership of the channel.
-The company had also invested $371,783,000 in the joint venture.
-Under the arrangement, Discovery would be in charge of focusing advertising sales and distribution for the new channel, while Hasbro would be involved in acquiring and producing programming.
-While educational series (including those carried over from Discovery Kids) were slated to be maintained on the schedule, plans called for new original programs based on Hasbro-owned franchises such as G.I.
-Joe, My Little Pony, Transformers and game shows adapted from its board game brands.
-Discovery Communications was looking for a business partner to draw the improved types of advertisers on the channel.
+On April 30, 2009, toy manufacturer and media company Hasbro announced that it would form a joint venture with Discovery Communications to re-launch Discovery Kids as a new, family-oriented television channel.
+Hasbro paid $300 million for a 50% ownership stake in the channel, along with an additional investment of $371,783,000 in the joint venture.

+Under the arrangement, Discovery would oversee advertising sales and distribution for the new channel, while Hasbro would be in charge of acquiring and producing programming.
+While the network aimed to maintain educational series (including those carried over from Discovery Kids), plans called for original programs based on Hasbro-owned franchises, such as G.I.
+Joe, My Little Pony, Transformers, as well as game shows adapted from its board game brands.
+Discovery believed that partnering with Hasbro would attract better-quality advertisers to the channel.

-In July 2009, the joint venture appointed veteran television executive Margaret Loesch as its chief executive officer; prior to this, Loesch had led Fox Kids, and served as president and CEO of Marvel Productions from 1984 to 1990, assisting in the production of several Hasbro-tie-in series such as G.I.
-Joe: A Real American Hero, My Little Pony, and The Transformers.
+In July 2009, the joint venture appointed veteran television executive Margaret Loesch as its president and chief executive officer.
+Loesch had previously served as president of Fox Kids from 1990 to 1997, and at Marvel Productions from 1984 to 1990.
+In her tenure at Marvel, she assisted the production of several Hasbro tie-in series, including My Little Pony and The Transformers.

-In January 2010, Discovery and Hasbro announced that the channel would be known as The Hub; this was soon followed two months later with the announcement that The Hub would launch on October 10, 2010.
-The channel's original imaging was developed by Troika Design Group and built around an emblem nicknamed the "hubble", which was designed to embody a "catalyst of action and imagination".
-The final logo design was the result of a number of drafts by Troika designers, some of which had incorporated typography similar to Hasbro's logo.
+In January 2010, Discovery and Hasbro announced that the new network would be known as The Hub; two months later, the companies announced that The Hub would launch on October 10.
+Its first branding was developed by Troika Design Group, and built around a logo nicknamed the "hubble"—designed to embody a "catalyst of action and imagination".
+The final logo design was the result of numerous drafts by Troika designers, some of which incorporated typography similar to Hasbro's logo.

-Goals
+Programming and goals

-The relaunched channel, which would compete against established children's channels such as Cartoon Network, Disney Channel, and Nickelodeon, planned to continue targeting Discovery Kids' main demographic of children aged 2–12 (a market which its staff felt was being abandoned by its competitors in favor of tweens) but also planned to feature a prime-time block with family-oriented programming; it was originally targeted at preteens and teenagers aged 9–14.
-Launch programming included the game show Family Game Night, animated television series Pound Puppies, My Little Pony: Friendship Is Magic (a new animated entry in the My Little Pony franchise developed by Lauren Faust), Littlest Pet Shop (developed by the Cahill spouses), Deltora Quest, reruns of the Jim Henson series Fraggle Rock, and the preschool-oriented programs Animal Mechanicals and The WotWots.
+The Hub would continue targeting Discovery Kids' main demographic of children aged 2–14 (a market which staff felt was being abandoned by its competitors, such as Nickelodeon and Disney Channel, in favor of tweens), but also planned to feature a primetime block with family-oriented programming.
+Some of the channel's launch series included the game show Family Game Night; animated series Pound Puppies, My Little Pony: Friendship Is Magic, and Deltora Quest; reruns of the Jim Henson series Fraggle Rock, and the preschool-oriented programs Animal Mechanicals and The WotWots.
 The channel promised to keep the proportion of programs supplied from Hasbro to "less than 20%" of the total of its programming.